ShubhamRaut280/Crypton/README.md

-# Cryptocurrency Viewer Android App
+# Crypton

 ## Overview

-The Cryptocurrency Viewer Android App is a mobile application that provides real-time information about various cryptocurrencies, including their prices and additional data.
+The Crypton Android App is a mobile application that provides real-time information about various cryptocurrencies, including their prices and additional data.
 Users can easily explore and search for specific currencies, making it a convenient tool for staying updated on the dynamic world of cryptocurrencies.

 ## Features